AdobeDocs/experience-platform.en/help/edge/commands/configure/overview.md

 description: Use the configure command to set required settings when using the Web SDK.
 exl-id: d1e95afc-0b8a-49c0-a20e-e2ab3d657e45
 ---
-# Configure the Platform Web SDK
+# Configure the Adobe Experience Platform Web SDK

-Configuration for the SDK is done with the `configure` command.
-Configuring the SDK is a vital and required step that must happen whenever the Web SDK is used.
+Configuration for the Web SDK is done with the `configure` command.
+Configuring the Web SDK is a vital and required step that must happen whenever the library or tag extension is used.

-## Configure the SDK in the extension
+## Configuration settings using the Web SDK tag extension

 Navigate to the [tag extension configuration page](/help/tags/extensions/client/web-sdk/web-sdk-extension-configuration.md).